zReal-King/King-Tool/README.md

 * Open Roblox
 * Open Robloxscripts

+## FAQ

-### Tool requirment:
+### Does Tool require any specific operating system ?
-* This tool can run on Windows operating systems only.
+* Yes, This tool needs to run on Windows operating systems only.

-### Tool Safety:
+### Is the tool safe to use ?
-* This tool is totally safe to use.
+* Yes, This tool is totally safe to use.
 It is an open-source tool.

-### Permission needed:
+### Does it need any Permission ?
-* Will need to run it as adminstator to prevent issues.
+* No, But you need to run it as adminstator to prevent issues.

 ### Contact us: